Frequently asked questions

 When will I know the outcome of my application?

-Letters are posted first class to the applicant address on Thursday 17 April 2014.
+Letters are posted first class to the applicant’s address on 16 April 2015.

 What happens if I am not offered my most preferred school?

-You should accept the place offered as this is the best offer available to you at that time and ensures your child has a school place secured for September 2014.
-In the meantime, your child's name will automatically remain on the waiting list of any Croydon schools of a higher preference to the one already offered.
+You should accept the place offered as this is the best offer available to you at that time and ensures your child has a school place secured for September 2015.
+In the meantime, your child's name will automatically remain on the waiting list of any Croydon schools for which you expressed a higher preference to the one already offered.
 Accepting the original offer will not affect your place on the waiting list or your right of appeal.
 Only a small number of places will become available to be re-offered.

 What will happen if I do not want to accept the place offered to me?

-Will my child automatically be on the waiting list for a school in another borough?
+Will my child automatically be on the waiting list for a school in another local authority?

-You are advised to contact the relevant admissions team to find out how the waiting list system operates for their schools.
+You are advised to contact the relevant admissions team in the other local authority to find out how the waiting list system operates for their schools.

 What will I need to do if I am offered a place from a waiting list?

-Should you receive a higher preference offer you can accept (and return the original place) or decline, and keep the school previously offered to you.
+Should you receive a higher preference offer you can accept (and return the original place) or decline and keep the school place previously offered to you.

 Can I re-apply for lower preferences or add further school preferences to my original application?

-After 17 April 2014, you can apply for any Croydon or out of borough school you had not previously applied for.
+After 16 April 2015, you can apply for any Croydon or other authority school you had not previously applied for.

-After 3 March 2014, you can apply for any Croydon or out of borough school you had not previously applied for.
+After 2 March 2015, you can apply for any Croydon or other authority school you had not previously applied for.

 Do I have the right to appeal if I am not offered my preferred school?

 Yes.
-You have the right to appeal to an independent panel at any school you have applied for.
-Details of the appeals process will be attached to the offer letter sent on 17 April 2014.
+You have the right to appeal to an independent appeals panel for any school you have applied for.
+Details of the appeals process will be attached to the offer letter sent on 16 April 2015.

 Yes.
-You have the right to appeal to an independent panel at any school you have applied for.
-Details of the appeals process will be attached to the offer letter sent on 3 March 2014.
+You have the right to appeal to an independent appeals panel for any school you have applied for.
+Details of the appeals process will be attached to the offer letter sent on 2 March 2015.